- Oracle Oledb Driver For Sql Server

 Note:

-When LONG and LOB data types are present, the number of rows prefetched by the ODBC Driver is not determined by the Fetch Buffer Size.
-The inclusion of the LONG and LOB data types minimizes the performance improvement and could result in excessive memory use.
-The ODBC Driver disregards the Fetch Buffer Size and prefetch a set number of rows in the presence of the LONG and LOB data types.
+and LOB data types minimizes the performance improvement and could result in excessive memory use.
+The ODBC Driver disregards the Fetch Buffer Size and prefetch a set number of rows in the presence of the LONG

 DATE and TIMESTAMP Data Types

-If a DATE column in the database is used in a WHERE clause and the column has an index, there can be an impact on performance.
+clause and the column has an index, there can be an impact on performance.
 For example:

-In this example, an index on the HIREDATE column could be used to make the query execute quickly.
-But, because HIREDATE is actually a DATE value and the ODBC Driver is supplying the parameter value as TIMESTAMP, the Oracle server's query optimizer must apply a conversion function.
-To prevent incorrect results (as might happen if the parameter value had nonzero fractional seconds), the optimizer applies the conversion to the HIREDATE column resulting in the following statement:
+, the Oracle server's query optimizer must apply a conversion function.
+To prevent incorrect results (as might happen if the parameter value had nonzero fractional seconds), the optimizer applies the conversion to the HIREDATE

-Unfortunately, this has the effect of disabling the use of the index on the HIREDATE column and instead the server performs a sequential scan of the table.
+column and instead the server performs a sequential scan of the table.
 If the table has many rows, this can take a long time.
-As a workaround for this situation, the ODBC Driver has the connection option to Bind TIMESTAMP as DATE.
-When this option is enabled, the ODBC Driver binds SQL_TIMESTAMP parameters as the Oracle DATE data type instead of the Oracle TIMESTAMP data type.
-This allows the query optimizer to use any index on the DATE columns.
+As a workaround for this situation, the ODBC Driver has the connection option to Bind TIMESTAMP as DATE

 Note:

-This option is intended for use only with Microsoft Access or other similar programs that bind DATE columns as TIMESTAMP columns.
-Do not use this option when there are actual TIMESTAMP columns present or when data loss may occur.
+columns present or when data loss may occur.
 Microsoft Access executes such queries using whatever columns are selected as the primary key.